noveens/website-hugo/content/authors/admin/_index.md

 - Visitors
 ---

-Final year dual-degree (B.Tech + M.S) student in the CS Department at **IIIT Hyderabad**, where I am advised by [Prof. Vikram Pudi](https://faculty.iiit.ac.in/~vikram/) at the [Data Science and Analytics Center, KCIS](http://dsac.iiit.ac.in/).
+I am a PhD student in the CS Department at [**UC San Diego**](https://cse.ucsd.edu/) where I extremely fortunate to be adivsed by [Prof. Julian McAuley](https://cseweb.ucsd.edu/~jmcauley/).
 My (current) research interests in Machine Learning are Data Mining, NLP, Information Retrieval, Causal Inference, and Reinforcement learning **(in no particular order)**.

 Previously, I have worked on building better algorithms for recommender systems, especially for music sharing platforms [[RecSys '18]](https://doi.org/10.1145/3240323.3240397) [[ECIR '18]](https://doi.org/10.1007/978-3-319-76941-7_25), by using the temporal information present in user listening-sequences.